List of Finnish supercentenarians: Aarne Arvonen

-Aarne Armas Arvonen (4 August 1897 – 1 January 2009) was a Finnish supercentenarian who lived for 111 years and 150 days.
+Aarne Armas Arvonen (4 August 1897 – 1 January 2009) lived for 111 years and 150 days.
 He became the last known living Finn to have been born in the 1800s, a time when Finland was still an autonomous part of the Russian Empire.

-Arvonen was born in Uusimaa, Helsinki, his mother died when the First World War broke out, and his father a left-wing journalist and agitator had remarried, he had lost an eye after an accident playing with a gun, he served for the Red Guard in the Finnish Civil War of 1918, and later became its last surviving veteran.
-During the war he was captured by the whites during the battle of Joutseno and spent a year at the Tammisaari prison camp.
+Arvonen was born in Helsinki, Uusimaa, Finland.
+His mother died when the First World War broke out, and his father, a left-wing journalist and agitator, remarried.

+He lost an eye after an accident playing with a gun.
+He was in the Red Guard in the Finnish Civil War of 1918, and later became its last surviving veteran.
+During the war, he was captured by the Whites during the battle of Joutseno and survived a year at the Tammisaari prison camp.
 He married Sylvi Emilia Salonen and had two daughters, Irma and Paula.
 They lived in the Kallio district of Helsinki.
-When his wife died in 1938, he moved to Järvenpää., where he continued to work in his profession as a decorative carpenter.
+When his wife died in 1938, he moved to Järvenpää, where he continued to work in his profession as a decorative carpenter.
 In the summer of 2005, Arvonen was still living in a house he had built himself.
 Eventually he moved into the Vanhankylänniemi rest home.

-Arvonen had been interested in astronomy since his childhood and in 1921 he became a founding member of the Finnish amateur astronomy association Ursa; his membership lasted nearly 87 years.
+Arvonen had been interested in astronomy since childhood and in 1921 he became a founding member of the Finnish amateur astronomy association Ursa; his membership lasted nearly 87 years.
 He celebrated his 111th birthday in 2008 with his family.